-In Hawaii, pono is more than a word, it’s a way of life.
-Like the Danish hygge, there is no direct translation, although ‘righteousness’ is probably the closest comparison.
+In Hawaii, pono is more than a word; it’s a way of life.
+There is no direct translation into English, although ‘righteousness’ is probably the closest comparison.
 Whether it’s pono for the ‘aina (land), pono for the makai (ocean), or pono for the ohana (community/family), the concept advocates treating others and nature with respect.
-It’s a belief that life is meant to be lived right.

 In Pono (2016), award-winning photographer Rosie Matheson captures the essence of the islands’ mantra, that life is about ‘living with care not only for one’s self, but for others and everything around you’.
 The state motto Ua Mau Ke Ea O Ka’aina I Ka Pono, (‘The Life of the Land is Perpetuated in Righteousness’) is a widely held belief among the people.